jayrbolton/vvvview/Readme.md

 # vvvview

-This is a very light lib that lets you easily combine usage of [virtual-dom](https://github.com/Matt-Esch/virtual-dom) and functional reactive programming via [flyd](https://github.com/paldepind/flyd) to make reusable/testable/functional front-end views.
+A very light module that allows you to easily combine usage of virtual dom trees (using [virtual-dom](https://github.com/Matt-Esch/virtual-dom)) with functional reactive programming (using [flyd](https://github.com/paldepind/flyd))

-It abstracts away state mutation by using [FRP](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
-It wraps virtual-dom re-rendering boilerplate in a state stream so you don't have to think about it.

-In this lib, a view is composed of a set of virtual-dom render functions (I call them components) and a single state stream.
-Every time your state stream produces a value, your dom is updated.

-You can capture event streams out of your components very easily and combine them into the main state stream.
-The behavior of your view is simply any number of `flyd` streams that are combined into your view's single state stream.
+Goals:
+- easily compose many streams of asynchronous data into a single state that gets automatically re-rendered.
+- modular virtual dom components that depend only on the arguments passed into them, able to be mixed and used in any context with different behavior.
+- clean event handling

+We abstract away any state mutation by using the `combine` function, which takes a stream and a view and combines that stream into the view's state.
+All updates to the view's state, and thus to the dom, are purely functional and easily testable.
+You can think of a view as a bunch of asynchronous streams that all get combined into a single state stream that renders into the DOM on every update.

+Usually you will need only one view for your app.
+If you have multiple areas of your app that never need to share any data, then separate those into different views.
+That is, the division between views is defined by non-interdependency of any data.

 See the [todo example](examples/todo/index.js)

-### createView(rootNode, rootComponent, initialState)
+### view.create(rootNode, rootComponent, initialState)

 Construct a new view instance.
-Require it with `require('vvvview/create')`.
 Pass in:

 * rootNode: the node where you want to mount your virtual-dom (eg document.body)
 * rootComponent: a function that takes some state and returns a vdom.